top of page

 To add another layer of complexity, the narrative distance can vary within the same book.
 And some first person narratives can have dual narrators: a retrospective narrator and an experiencing narrator (as mentioned above and in section five of this article).

 So when deciding whether to use words of immediacy in past tense narrative, you need to consider the immediate context as well as the overall narrative approach.
-Ask yourself, What is the perspective of the current narrator, and what is the distance/immediacy desired for this sentence/paragraph/scene?
+Ask yourself What is the perspective of the current narrator? and What is the distance/immediacy desired for this sentence/paragraph/scene?

 For example, take these two chapter openers (changed to be unrecognizable from the original) from a story written in third person past with a moderately close POV.
 The author used words of immediacy throughout the book, but they didn't work in these two instances.
 (Gloria is the POV character).